SDM-TIB/TrustKG/README.md

  </p>

 The TrustKG framework is applied in the context of the lung cancer pilots in the EU H2020 funded project [BigMedilytics](https://www.bigmedilytics.eu/), the ERA PerMed funded project [P4-LUCAT](https://p4-lucat.eu/), the EU H2020 projects [IASIS](https://project-iasis.eu/) and [CLARIFY](https://www.clarify2020.eu/), and  [ImProVIT](https://www.tib.eu/de/forschung-entwicklung/projektuebersicht/projektsteckbrief/improvit).
+Moreover, TrustKG has been used in the implementation of the [Knowledge4COVID-19] (https://github.com/SDM-TIB/Knowledge4COVID-19} knowledge graph.

 The TrustKG framework is also applied in the industry domain.